Other scientists and scholars' introductions, in full length,

 The now disclosed

-material leads directly into surprisingly dramatic courses: magic protection
+material leads directly into a surprisingly dramatic course: magic

-of kings, hidden name codes, coup d'états, poisonings, and manipulations with
+executed statutes of kings, hidden name codes, coup d'états, poisonings, and

 * *